louthy/language-ext/README.md

 * [Some and alternative-value monads reference](https://louthy.github.io/language-ext/LanguageExt.Core/DataTypes/Alternative%20Value%20Monads/index.html)

 ## Lack of lambda and expression inference

+> NOTE: Since writing this, the csharplang team have improved lamdba inference in C#

 One really annoying thing about the `var` type inference in C# is that it can't handle inline lambdas.
 For example this won't compile, even though it's obvious it's a `Func<int,int,int>`.
 ```C#